Certificate IV in Career Development

 |Duration: 7 Weeks||VET Student Loans: No|

 *Participants must enrol and provide evidence of a current student card by 20 November 2019 to receive student concession discount.

 Course Duration and Structure

-This 7 week face-to-face class room and practicum based program, spanning over December 2018 and January 2019.
+This 7 week face-to-face class room and practicum based program.
 Students undertake a total of 13 units of study consisting of eight core units and five electives which give the course its contextual specialisation.

 |CHCCOM002||Use communication to build relationships|

 |CHCECD001||Analyse and apply information that supports employment and career development|

 |CHCECD008||Deliver services consistent with a career development framework|

 |CHCECD009||Conduct career guidance interviews|